fransimo/fransimo_info/content/docs/art/photography/The_Whisper_of_the_Nymphs/_index.md

 dateCreated: 2025
 artForm: Photograph
 schemaOrgType: VisualArtwork
-title: The Whisper of the Nymphs (the small contains a universe)
+title: The Whisper of the Nymphs
 description: >
   Explores the ancient connection between art and magic through research on Sibyls, Nymphs, Maenads and intuitive practices, reflecting on how art evokes mystery and altered states.